CroudTech/Croud-Style-Guide/src/components/shared/forms/cleave/cleave.md

 ### vue-cleave
 We use [vue-cleave](https://github.com/vue-bulma/cleave) for our masked inputs.
-Below are a few examples of cleave examples but see their [docs](http://nosir.github.io/cleave.js/) for more advaced exaples.
+Below are a few examples of cleave.js but see their [docs](http://nosir.github.io/cleave.js/) for more advaced exaples.

 ### Basic usage